The Graveyard of the Atlantic

-Of the sunken war boats, the USS Monitor, a 987-ton turret gunboat, is the most well-known.
-Built during the Civil War, the iron-hulled steamship was the first ironclad warship commissioned by the US Navy.
-On orders to join others in Beaufort, NC for a joint Army-Navy expedition against Wilmington, NC, the Monitor was caught in a heavy storm 16 miles off the coast of Cape Hatteras, where she ultimately sank to the bottom of the ocean.
-She was rediscovered at a depth of 220 feet 111 years after she disappeared.
-To preserve the ship and wreckage the first U.S. marine sanctuary was designated within a .5 nautical-mile radius of the discovery off of Cape Hatterasâ€™s coast.
+The USS Monitor is one of the most well-known shipwrecks.
+Built during the Civil War, this 987-ton turret gunboat was the first ironclad warship commissioned by the US Navy.
+The Monitor was caught in a heavy storm 16 miles off the coast of Cape Hatteras, when headed to Beaufort, NC.
+The boat ultimately sank to the bottom of the ocean.
+The USS Monitor was rediscovered at a depth of 220 feet 111 years after it disappeared.
+To preserve the ship and wreckage, the first U.S. marine sanctuary was designated within a .5 nautical-mile radius of the discovery off of the Hatteras coast.

-= Lois Joyce: one of the Outer Banksâ€™ most recent shipwrecks, a 100-foot commercial fishing trawler lost in 1981 while attempting to enter Oregon Inlet during a December storm.
+One of the Outer Banks’ most recent shipwrecks!
+This 100-foot commercial fishing trawler lost in 1981 while attempting to enter Oregon Inlet during a December storm.
 The entire crew was rescued by Coast Guard helicopters but the $1M ship was completely lost.
-The wreck can be best viewed at low tide at the mouth of the Oregon Inlet.
+The wreck can be seen at low tide at the mouth of the Oregon Inlet.

-= Oriental: a Federal transport steamship in the Civil War that ran aground 25 miles north of Cape Hatteras in May 1862.
+This federal transport steamship in the Civil War ran aground 25 miles north of Cape Hatteras in May 1862.
 It’s exposed boiler and smokestack can still be seen sometimes in the surf off of Pea Island National Wildlife Refuge in Rodanthe.